Rishi Sunak Net Worth: Wealth Breakdown Of UK's First Indian-Origin PM

 Rishi Sunak’s net worth

-Together, Rishi Sunak and Akshata Murthy hold a collective net worth of about USD 810 million (RM 3.8 billion approximately) — greater than that of the monarch in Buckingham Palace (USD 500 million, RM 2.4 billion).
+Together, Rishi Sunak and Akshata Murthy hold a collective net worth of about USD 810 million — greater than that of the monarch in Buckingham Palace (USD 500 million).

 Infosys connection

-Infosys’ net worth alone is estimated in a report by Forbes to be around USD 4.5 billion (RM 21.3 billion approx.).
-Murthy, 42, owns about 0.93 percent stake in the IT firm, which amounts to USD 715 million (RM 3.4 billion approx.) This makes up the largest part of their combined fortune.
+Infosys’ net worth alone is estimated in a report by Forbes to be around USD 4.5 billion.
+Murthy, 42, owns about 0.93 percent stake in the IT firm, which amounts to USD 715 million.
+This makes up the largest part of their combined fortune.
 Headquartered in Bangalore, the company provides outsourcing, business consulting, and information technology services.

 Real estate investments

 As per multiple news sources, the couple owns four homes across the United Kingdom and Canada.
-The largest of these is the 19th-century, heritage mansion Manor House in North Yorkshire which cost them about USD 2.3 million (RM 10.9 million approx.).
-Of late, the two have come under scrutiny for spending over USD 450,000 (RM 2.1 million approx.) to build a leisure centre with a 40-foot swimming pool, gym, and outdoor tennis court in the property.
+The largest of these is the 19th-century, heritage mansion Manor House in North Yorkshire which cost them about USD 2.3 million.
+Of late, the two have come under scrutiny for spending over USD 450,000 to build a leisure centre with a 40-foot swimming pool, gym, and outdoor tennis court in the property.

-Their other main residence a four-bedroom space in upscale Kensington which cost USD 7.1 million (RM 33.5 million approx.).These aside, Sunak owns an apartment in South Kensington, which he’d bought for about USD 300,000 (RM 1.4 million approx).
-In the US — California to be specific — the couple owns a penthouse in Santa Monica that’s valued at USD 7.5 million (RM 35.4 million approx.).
-Combined, their real estate portfolio is worth about USD 18.3 million (86.4 million approx.)
+Their other main residence a four-bedroom space in upscale Kensington which cost USD 7.1 million.These aside, Sunak owns an apartment in South Kensington, which he’d bought for about USD 300,000.
+In the US — California to be specific — the couple owns a penthouse in Santa Monica that’s valued at USD 7.5 million.
+Combined, their real estate portfolio is worth about USD 18.3 million.

 Other assets

-Besides these, Murthy owns venture capital firm Catamaran Ventures UK worth USD 4 million (RM 18.9 million approx.) Sunak owned about 50 percent of the company until he transferred his shares over to his wife before entering the parliament.
+Besides these, Murthy owns venture capital firm Catamaran Ventures UK worth USD 4 million.
+Sunak owned about 50 percent of the company until he transferred his shares over to his wife before entering the parliament.
 Today, the company has reportedly invested in Qatar royal family-backed investment firm dara5, MRI scanner manufacturer Hallmarq, Elon Musk’s SpaceX, social news aggregation site Reddit, and gaming company Loco.

 Murthy also holds a 5 percent stake in International Market Management, which owns Immassociates Mauritius — the name behind four Wendy’s in New Delhi as well as 11 franchises of Jamie Oliver’s restaurants in India.
 She owns a large portion of the couple’s wealth.